decrypto-org/ctx/python/flask-ctx/README.rst

 flask-ctx
 ==============

-A simple integration of the CTX defence against side-channel attacks for Flask projects.
+A simple integration of the CTX defense against side-channel attacks for Flask projects.

 Requirements
 ============